Azure-Samples/Machine-Learning-Operationalization/samples/python/code/iris/readme.md

 1. Set up your environment
 2. Train and save the model
+3. Generate the schema
-3. Create web service
+4. Create web service
-4. Run web service
+5. Run web service

 ## Set up your environment